-When assessing a confirmatory application for access to documents submitted pursuant to Regulation (EC) No 1049/2001, the Secretariat-General conducts a fresh review of the reply given by the Directorate-General concerned at the initial stage.
+When assessing a confirmatory application for access to documents submitted pursuant to Regulation (EC) No 1049/2001, the Secretariat-General conducts a review of the reply given by the Directorate-General concerned at the initial stage, without constraint from previous statement of position by the competent services.

-Following this review, I can inform you that partial access is granted to the document requested, subject only to the redaction of personal data based on the exception of Article 4(1)(b) (protection of privacy and the integrity of the individual) of Regulation EC (No) 1049/2001, for the reasons set out below.
+Following this review, I can inform you that further partial access is given to the documents requested with the exclusion of those parts that are redacted on the basis of the exception laid down in Article 4(1)(b) (protection of privacy and the integrity of the individual) of Regulation (EC) No 1049/2001.

-2.1.
 Protection of privacy and the integrity of the individual